DataDog/terraform-provider-datadog/docs/resources/metric_tag_configuration.md

 ### Required

 - **metric_name** (String) The metric name for this resource.
 - **metric_type** (String) The metric's type.
 This field can't be updated after creation.
-Allowed enum values: gauge,count,distribution
+Allowed enum values: gauge,count,distribution.
 - **tags** (Set of String) A list of tag keys that will be queryable for your metric.

 ### Optional